Barbarella (song)

 "Barbarella" is the only official single released from Scott Weiland's 1998 debut album 12 Bar Blues.
 The song is titled after the sci-fi film Barbarella, while the lyrics of the song pay homage to several science fiction television shows and movies.

 Music video

-The song's music video used themes from the David Bowie film The Man Who Fell to Earth.
+The song's music video, directed by Jonathan Dayton and Valerie Faris, uses themes from the David Bowie film The Man Who Fell to Earth.
+It was shot in and around Las Vegas, Nevada.

 Chart performance

 The song charted on the Billboard Modern Rock Tracks and remained there for three weeks, peaking at number 36.